YixuanZha/deltabot/Setup.md

 ## Configure the PWM pins:

-## Configure PWM Pins on ROCK5B

 The ROCK5B exposes multiple PWM-capable pins.
-To use them, you must first enable the PWM controller and channel via the sysfs interface.
+First enable the PWM controller and channel via the sysfs interface.

 ### Step 1: Activate Pins Using `r-setup`